taemincode/taemincode.github.io/_posts/2025-08-06-linear-regression.md

     alt="Side-by-side comparison of linear and polynomial regression fits on curved datasets"
 %}

-If you want to explore what comes next, the [scikit-learn linear models guide](https://scikit-learn.org/stable/modules/linear_model.html){:target="_blank" rel="noopener noreferrer"} is a fantastic deep dive into production-ready tooling.
+If you want to explore what comes next, the [scikit-learn linear models guide](https://scikit-learn.org/stable/modules/linear_model.html){:target="_blank" rel="noopener noreferrer"} is a great place to start with.

 ## ✅ Summary
 In this blog post, we've looked at how linear regression works, when we use it, and the core concepts behind it.
 It's a great starting point in machine learning as gradient descent and cost functions are actually very important in many machine learning models.<br>
-In the next blog post, we'll explore logistic regression, which is another important model in machine learning.
+In the next blog post, we'll explore [logistic regression]({{ site.baseurl }}/ml/2025/08/18/logistic-regression.html), which is another important model in machine learning.
 See you then!
-And if you're ready right now, check out [Logistic Regression]({{ site.baseurl }}/2025/08/18/logistic-regression.html) to see how these ideas extend to classification tasks.